pseusys/SeasideVPN/viridian/algae/typhoon/README.md

   Lonely --> Still: A handshake message is received from Server Lonely --> Shadowriding: Timeout expires note left of Lonely
-    Server waits for Client reponse for "next_in + timeout".
+    Server waits for Client response for "next_in + timeout".
     It continues sending data to Client in the meantime.
     A number of retries on entering the state is specified. end note